§ 6083 Findings and purpose.

 d.
 Identifying by name and address any other manufacturer of such brand families in the preceding or current calendar year.

-The non-participating manufacturer shall update such list thirty calendar days prior to any addition to or modification of its brand families by execution and delivering a supplemental certificaiton to the Attorney General and Department.
+The nonparticipating manufacturer shall update such list 30 calendar days prior to any addition to or modification of its brand families by execution and delivering a supplemental certification to the Attorney General and Department.

 1. Has established and continues to maintain a qualified escrow fund; and